Vessel Type

 BAE Systems Australia is the prime contractor for the $3bn project, while Navantia is responsible for the design and construction of the ships.

-The two Canberra class LHDs, HMAS Canberra and HMAS Adelaide, were commissioned in November 2014 and December 2015 respectively.
-The ships replaced one of the Kanimbla Class landing platform amphibious ships and the Tobruk landing ship heavy (LSH) vessel.
+The two Canberra class LHDs, HMAS Canberra and HMAS Adelaide, were commissioned in November 2014 and December 2015, respectively.
+The ships replaced one of the Kanimbla Class landing platform amphibious ships as well as the Tobruk landing ship heavy (LSH) vessel.

-The LHD has an overall length of 230.8m, a moulded beam of 32m and a draft of 7.08m.
+The LHD has an overall length of 230.8m, moulded beam of 32m and draft of 7.08m.
 The full load displacement is 27,500t.
 The ship can complement a crew of 400, including the watercraft and flight deck crews.
-It is jointly operated by crew from the Navy, the Army and the Air Force.
+It is jointly operated by crews from the Navy, Army and Air Force.

 The Canberra class ships were built using a modular construction approach.
 Each module was built and fitted out as a separate unit, before being assembled to form the complete ship.
 The process accelerated the construction as the modules were built at different sites across the shipyard before being brought together for final outfitting.